nus-cs2103/website-base/admin/tp-tasks-fragment.md

 <span id="heading_update_the_ug">{{ icon_individual }} Update the UG</span>
 <div id="desc_update_the_ug">

 * **Move the draft UG content into the User Guide page** in your repository.
 Update the content/structure/formatting as necessary, to match the final form of the UG.
-If a feature is not implemented in the current version, you can either omit it from the UG or mark it as 'Coming soon' (e.g., `## Archiving contacts [coming soon]`).<br>
+If a feature is not implemented in the current version, you can either omit it from the UG or mark it as 'Coming soon' (e.g., `## Archiving contacts [coming soon]`).<br>{% if cs2103 %}
+  Remember to omit nitty gritty details in the previous 'internal' UG Draft if they are not appropriate for the actual UG.<br>{% endif %}
   As <trigger trigger="click" for="modal:v11-divideDocs">mentioned before</trigger>, while it is more convenient for one person to update the entire UG, we recommend that **each person updates their own part of the docs** so that we can easily track the contribution of each member using [RepoSense]({{ url_tp_dashboard }}).

 <modal large header="About Dividing Documentation Work" id="modal:v11-divideDocs">